 When it comes to insurance coverage, nearly all coverage is dependent upon the insurance company you use and the policy you hold.

-When an ambulance ride is medically necessary, it is common for insurance providers to cover some of the costs.
+When an ambulance ride is "medically necessary," it is common for insurance providers to cover some of the costs and in fact likely.

 Since ambulance rides are not covered under New York State’s Surprise Bill Laws, out-of-network providers are able to bill patients for the remaining balance that the insurance company does not cover.
 For example, if your insurance ride costs $1,500 and your insurance company covers $500 of it, you will be held responsible for the remaining $1,000 balance.

 According to the New York City Fire Department, they charge $420 for a ride in a Basic Life Support Ambulance, $535 for a ride in an Advanced Life Support Ambulance, plus $6 per mile and $50 if you are provided with oxygen.
 However, ambulance rides furnished by out-of-network providers will likely cost much more than that.

 Part of the reason why ambulance rides are so expensive is because patients not only pay for the services received, but also for the cost of the ambulance to be willingly available in the service area.
 Not only that, but patients also pay for the training that service providers receive in relation to medical services in the vehicle.
 In addition, there is a minimum of two service providers for every patient, which is not the case for emergency room visits.
 Ambulance rides are highly labor-intensive.

 Local and state regulatory requirements must also be met, which drives up the cost of maintenance.
 New York state is also able to impose surcharges on patients, which helps drive up the total cost.